Best Wireless Fitness Tracker Review 2023

-Simply wearing a Bluetooth activity tracker will not, in itself make you fitter.
-But it can get you excited about and motivated to achieve specific daily exercise related goals.
-This could be the impetus that you need to fast track you toward attaining the physique and level of health that you have been striving for.
+Wearing a Bluetooth activity tracker will not make you fitter.
+But it can get you excited about achieving specific daily exercise-related goals.
+This could be just what you need to fast track you towards attaining the level of health that you want.

 The FitBit Charge HR has a monochrome OLED display.
 The display is small but easy to read.
 As well as measuring your steps taken, calories consumed and distance traveled, the Charge HR includes an altimeter to allow it to track the floors you climb.
 The Charge HR is water resistant to 10 meters and will give around 5 days of life before you need to recharge the battery.